 - 3D printer, laser cutting machine, large scale ink jet printer, Canon EOS DSLR cameras, Mac animation suite, photographic suite

 - Printmaking workshop (screen, lino, metal and dry point etching)

 - Plaster, ceramics and glass workshops

 - 3D wood, metal and plastics workshop including a forge, a pattern cutting room and fashion studios

 This course facilitates progression onto higher education.
 The majority of our students want to go onto a degree or a foundation degree and we have a very good track record of students progressing onto good HE courses.

-For those students not wanting to go into HE there will also be guidance on professional practice, arts council funding setting up galleries and applying to competitions and exhibitions.
+- For those students not wanting to go into higher education there will also be guidance on professional practice, arts council funding setting up galleries, and applying to competitions and exhibitions.